 We remain mindful of capital preservation as making investment returns counts for nothing if you just give them back at the first sign of trouble.

 If you remember back to our ‘Serve and Protect’ article in July, TAM’s investment portfolios have outperformed down-market periods 80%+ of the time, whilst still generating solid long term compounded returns.

 No doubt, the rise of index investing has been nothing short of rampant and those who have stayed the course have indeed been rewarded.

 However, we would contend that it is the wrong time for the passive approach, as has been witnessed by the active sector almost consistently outperforming this year.

 There will be a time in the future when passive managers will outperform active managers, but with markets at all-time highs, it’s very much the actives that are in control for now.

-Learn more about TAM Asset Management and the investment methodology
+Learn more about TAM Asset Management and their investment methodology